 This initial solution is feasible because all of the demands are met, and all of the supplies are exhausted.
 (Notice that the total supply is equal to the total demand in this problem.
-If this is not the case, then you will need to add a fictitious supply or a fictitious demand to make the totals equal; see the textbook for details.)
-The initial solution is basic because the number of basic squares is equal to the number of rows plus the number of columns minus 1 (which is 3+5-1=7 for this problem).
+If this is not the case, then you will need to add a fictitious supply or a fictitious demand to make the totals equal.)
+The initial solution is basic because the number of basic squares is equal to the number of rows plus the number of columns minus 1 (which is 3+5-1=7 for this problem); that is the rank of the coefficient matrix of the LP for this problem.